It's Not Just Salt, Sugar, Fat: Study Finds Ultra-Processed Foods Drive Weight Gain

 Hall says his findings have implications for the diet wars — vegan versus low-carb or low-fat diets.
 "They all have something in common. ...
 Proponents of healthy versions of those diets suggest that people cut out ultra-processed foods."
 He says that this elimination might account for at least part of the success that people have on these diets.

 Popkin says the take-home message for consumers is, "We should try to eat as much real food as we can.
 That can be plant food.
 It can be animal food.
-It can be beef, pork, chicken, fish or vegetables and fruits.
+It can be [unprocessed] beef, pork, chicken, fish or vegetables and fruits.
 And one has to be very careful once one begins to go into other kinds of food."

 But Popkin says the findings also present a challenge for the global food industry: how to preserve the convenience, abundance and low cost of food without sacrificing health.
 "Let's see if they can produce ultra-processed food that's healthy and that won't be so seductive and won't make us eat so much extra," he says.
 "But they haven't yet."